What Is the Function of the Kernel of an Operating System? A Detailed Guide

 The terms “user space” and “kernel space” refer to the areas of memory where code can execute.
 User space is the area of memory where applications run.
 Kernel space is the area of protected memory where the kernel runs.

-User mode is a restricted operating mode where code can only access the memory regions assigned to it.
-Code running in user mode cannot execute certain instructions or reference certain memory addresses.
+User mode is a restricted operating mode where code can only access the assigned memory regions.
+User mode codes cannot execute specific instructions or reference certain memory addresses.

 Types of Kernels